google/digitalbuildings/README.md

    * [Yaml format](./ontology/yaml/README.md)
    * [RDF/OWL format](./ontology/rdf/README.md)

 * A [model instance configuration](./ontology/docs/building_config.md) (a.k.a building configuration file) that contains a mapping between the ontology and the "raw" data.
-Building configuration files are the "Assertion box.".
+Building configuration files are the "Assertion box".
 * Tools that enable the following:
   * [**ABEL**](./tools/abel/README.md)**:** facilitates easier building configration construction by converting from a templatized Google Sheet to a [building configuration file](./ontology/docs/building_config.md) (and from a building configuration file back to a Google Sheet).
   * [**Explorer**](./tools/explorer/README.md)**:** allows users to explore ontology type fields and compare ontology types to each other.